Donald Trump Ally Roger Stone Slams Intelligence Community To Russian News

 Donald Trump ally Roger Stone has a long resume in American Republican politics.
-In addition to working on the Trump campaign, he also served as an aide to President Nixon and worked as a campaign operative for Ronald Reagan in 1984.
+In addition to working on the Trump campaign, he also served as an aide to President Nixon, and worked as a campaign operative for Ronald Reagan in 1984.
 Although he was fired from the Trump campaign this summer, all signs suggest that Roger Stone is still very much in Donald Trump’s corner, particularly when it comes to backing him against the allegations of the Trump Russia scandal rocking the Trump White House.

-Most recently, Roger Stone defended Donald Trump against the Trump Russia allegations by appearing in an interview with a Russian news network.
+Most recently, Roger Stone defended Donald Trump against the Trump Russia allegations, by appearing on an interview with a Russian news network.
 RT, formerly known as Russia Today, reports that in an interview set to air today, Roger Stone spoke with Oksana Boyko about Donald Trump and Russia allegations, the wiretapping allegations that have recently surfaced against President Obama, and Roger Stone also repeatedly slammed the American intelligence community and called them liars.

-RT is a news network that was created 12 years ago by Vladimir Putin and is touted as Russia’s response to other international outlets such as France 24 and BBC News, reports the New York Times.
+RT is a news network that was created 12 years ago by Vladimir Putin, and is touted as Russia’s response to other international outlets such as France 24 and BBC News reports the New York Times.
 It initially began as a network designed to show viewers the joys of Russia life, such as bikini skiing and pelmeni dumplings, but has since moved into harder line reporting focusing on politics and world issues.

 RT takes a far-right position on world topics, covering extensively the 2008 Georgian War and the 2014 Ukrainian uprising and Russian annexation of Crimea.
 It also features Donald Trump allies on it repeatedly.
-As the Inquisitr recently reported, among the key players named in Trump Russia scandal are Roger Stone, and also a fellow by the name of Carter Page.
+As The Inquisitr recently reported, among the key players named in Trump Russia scandal are Roger Stone, and also a fellow by the name of Carter Page.

-Carter Page has been named extensively in the unverified Trump Russia dossier published by BuzzFeed earlier this year, a dossier that details an extensive plan by the Russians to help get Donald Trump elected because Vladimir Putin allegedly hated and feared Hillary Clinton.
+Carter Page has been named extensively in the unverified Trump Russia dossier published by Buzzfeed earlier this year, a dossier that details an extensive plan by the Russians to help get Donald Trump elected, because Vladimir Putin allegedly hated and feared Hillary Clinton.
 Although the dossier in its entirety has not been verified, multiple sources have said that at least some parts of it can be confirmed, and some members of law enforcement have said they’ve confirmed some sections, but have not said which ones.

-Additionally, Scott Dworkin of the Democratic Coalition Against Trump has done some independent verification of the dossier and has compiled a 40-page document on Trump Russia connections that identifies some areas of the Steele dossier that can be confirmed by news reports, interviews, and readily available public information.
-In the Scott Dworkin dossier, he also notes that Carter Page is another regular guest on the Russian-backed TV network and news outlet known as RT.
+Additionally Scott Dworkin of the Democratic Coalition Against Trump has done some independent verification of the dossier, and has compiled a 40-page document on Trump Russia connections that identifies some areas of the Steele dossier that can be confirmed by news reports, interviews, and readily available public information.
+In the Scott Dworkin dossier, he also notes that Carter Page is another regular guest on the Russian backed TV network and news outlet known as RT.

 Scandal appears to follow Roger Stone in every political arm he has worked with, and there are many.
 He was an aide to President Nixon and knows the Watergate scandal that led to Nixon’s impeachment well, worked on the Reagan campaign, and was mired in a sex scandal in 1996 when he worked on the Bob Dole presidential campaign as a volunteer.

 The New York Post alleged that in 1996 he and his wife visited sex clubs and placed X-rated ads online and in magazines.
-Buzzflash dubbed Roger Stone a “Sleazeball Swinger, ” and in 2008, New York Magazine labeled Roger Stone a “Dirty Trickster” engaged in dirty politics.
+Buzzflash dubbed Roger Stone a “Sleazeball Swinger” and in 2008 New York Magazine labeled Roger Stone a “Dirty Trickster” engaged in dirty politics.

 Roger Stone is now seeking to have his politics advertised on the network formerly known as Russia Today.